All Episodes

 That's what I like to know.

-And this fake news that came out, you know I ramble.
+And this fake news that came out, you know, I ramble.

-This fake news that came out over the Buzzby, and now these kids, the school went against the kids.
+And now these kids, the school went against the kids.

 And like you always say, wait and verify.